tarantool/doc/sphinx/book/modules.rst

 (3) Load the C module from your Lua code using
     :samp:`require('myfunmodule.internal')` and then wrap or use it.

+For a sample of a mixed Lua/C module, see `"tarantool/http" repository at GitHub <https://github.com/tarantool/http>`_.

 ===========================
 Tips for special situations
 ===========================